Stars to Sea

 - Snacks, sodas, alcohol, souvenirs

-- Snorkels and masks (available for rent for $10/set)
+- Snorkels and masks (available for rent for $15/set)

 - Travel & Medical Emergency Insurance (mandatory for every participant)

 Photo by Autumn Moore

-Day 1: Depart from San Diego at 6:00 am sharp for Bahía de los Ángeles, arriving approx. 7pm-9pm.
+Day 1: Depart from San Diego at 6 a.m. sharp for Bahía de los Ángeles (in two 15 passenger vans), arriving approx. 7 p.m.
 Stops on the way will include lunch, stretch breaks and scenic views.
 The road trip is part of the fun and gives opportunities for making new friends, playing car games, and the occasional carpool karaoke.

-Day 2-5: Early morning into the afternoon: whale shark field work involving locating the whale sharks, in-water observation, taking behind-the-gill photographs of individuals, and returning to the field station to upload photographs and potentially identify new or returning individuals.
-Most evenings free to relax, explore the town, or enjoy the following optional activities: kayaking, hiking, exploring wetlands/mangroves, reading, beachcombing, tide-pooling, stargazing, night snorkeling, and more!
+Day 2-5: arly morning into the afternoon: Explore the bay and channel by panga, enjoying amazing snorkel stops, wildlife spotting and participate in whale shark field research involving locating the whale sharks, in-water observation, taking behind-the-gill photographs for photo identification of individuals, and returning to the field station to upload photographs and potentially identify new or returning sharks.
+Most evenings you are free to relax, explore the town, participate in a field station “Betterment Project” enjoy activities with the kids from our local youth program, the Aventureros, or the following optional adventures: kayaking, hiking, exploring wetlands/mangroves, reading, beachcombing, tide-pooling, stargazing, night snorkeling, and more!

-Day 6: Depart Bahía de los Ángeles at around 8am for San Diego, arriving approx. 7pm-9pm (please do NOT schedule returning flights on Day 5 as arrival time cannot be guaranteed).
+Day 6: Depart Bahía de los Ángeles at around 6 a.m. for San Diego, arriving approx. 7 p.m. – 9 p.m. (please do NOT schedule returning flights on Day 6 as arrival time cannot be guaranteed).

 Important Note: While whale sharks have typically visited the waters off Bahía de los Ángeles each summer, we can not predict that the sharks will be present during this program.
 Therefore, there is no guarantee that participants will see or swim with a whale shark.